 Who can claim?

-If you were acting as a deputy for someone between 1 April 2008 and 31 March 2015, you may be eligible for a partial refund.
+If you had a deputy or you were acting as a deputy for someone between 1 April 2008 and 31 March 2015, you may be eligible for a partial refund.

 Power of attorney fees